Terence Bowman was born in 1963. When US President John F. Kennedy was shot, Terence was three days old. He cried all day.

-As if that wasn’t enough, Terence also performed stand-up comedy, making made multiple appearances at various comedy clubs, the Montreal Fringe and Sketch Comedy Festivals and on CBC Radio.
+As if that wasn’t enough, Terence also performed stand-up comedy along with his own one-man shows, making multiple appearances at various comedy clubs, the Montreal Fringe and Sketch Comedy Festivals and on CBC Radio.

 To date, Terence has made a total of 11 appearances at The Just For Laughs Festival in Montreal.